 2...=="/>

-Although very useful, ASP.NET View State does come with a few issues that you need to understand and resolve.
+Although, very useful, the ASP.NET View State comes with a few issues that you need to resolve.
 They are discussed below.

-One way you can resolve ASP.NET View State issues is by storing the actual ASP.NET View State on the Web server and sending a unique token (or ID) in place of it to the browser so the browser can send this token back to the web server next time.
+One way you can resolve these ASP.NET View State issues is by storing the actual ASP.NET View State on the web server and sending a unique token (or ID) in its place to the browser.
+So the browser can send this token back to the web server next time.
 The web server then uses this token to find the right ASP.NET View State in its store.
-Below is an example of a token being used in place of ASP.NET View State.
+Below is such an example of a token being used.

 <input type = "hidden"